 Ask questions that will provoke your child's imagination and creativity.
 This will help her envision her ideas and share her thoughts.
 Use questions like 'What if?' or 'What is the difference between this and that?' or 'What are other ways you can do this?' to spark your child's creativity.

 Take on the role of a cheerleader as you play with your child and avoid being a judge.
 Your child's creation may not be perfect or realistic, but it is the outcome of his imagination, so give positive feedback to encourage him.
 You can also let them imagine and create by giving them space and time for unstructured play.

-How would you like it we told you that all your child’s creative needs can be met with a single click?
+How would you like if we told you that all your child's creative needs can be met with a single click?
 Fevicreate is the place to be!
-With a plethora of DIY projects, art out of waste ideas, creative crafts for kids, school projects, lesson plans, videos and more, Fevicreate helps your child widen his creative world in more ways than one.
+With a plethora of DIY projects, art out of waste ideas, creative crafts for kids, school projects, lesson plans, videos, and more, Fevicreate helps your child widen his creative world in more ways than one.

-If you are stuck at home and need a quick fix for your child’s play time, try one of their DIY ideas.
+If you are stuck at home and need a quick fix for your child's playtime, try one of their DIY ideas.
 All you need to do is choose a theme and difficulty level for your child and you have umpteen ideas varying from tea light holders and Diwali lanterns to Halloween masks and fridge magnets.
-Want all-inclusive kids’ craft kits?
+Want all-inclusive kid's craft kits?
 They have those too!
-Neon slime, a kit to make your own bird house, a Ganesha mould and many exciting craft kits to bring your child’s imagination to life!
+Neon slime, a kit to make your own birdhouse, a Ganesha mold, and many exciting craft kits to bring your child's imagination to life!
 Shop now at Fevicreate.

 Next time your child picks up a building block and looks up at you, leave your chores and settle down for a fun time with him.
 The chores can wait, his creativity is the one that needs to be worked on.
 His imagination and creativity can change the world.

 ParentCircle is a magazine that empowers parents to raise successful and happy children.
 SUBSCRIBE NOW